z-prize/2022-entries/README.md

 ZPrize 2022 - All qualified entries

-> NOTE: this fork's contribution is Docker-backed reproducibility.
+> NOTE: this fork provides a Docker image to easy build, run, and profile MSM GPU implementations.

 ## Docker